Know What to Do

 Boston, MA 02241-2227

-We accept checks, cash and major credit cards (Visa® and MasterCard® only).
+We accept checks, cash and major credit cards (Visa®, MasterCard®, Discover® and Amex®).
 You can also select our Direct Pay or Easy Pay Programs to set up worry-free automatic payments.
 Go to My Account and choose whether you want your account balance automatically deducted from your checking account within 10 business days of the service (Direct Pay) or added to your credit card upon statement date (Easy Pay).

 Visit My Account to sign up for our convenient Direct Pay or Easy Pay Programs.
 Choose whether you want your account balance automatically deducted from your checking account within 10 business days of the service (Direct Pay) or added to your credit card upon statement date (Easy Pay).
 Or, contact customer service to request an authorization form.
 You can supply your credit card or checking account information, sign the form and return it in the envelope provided.
 Although there is no charge for this service, you must be a credit-approved customer.

 The easiest way to pay your bill online is through the My Account feature.
 Sign in and make a payment right there.
-We accept checks, cash and major credit cards (Visa® and MasterCard® only).
+We accept checks, cash and major credit cards (Visa®, MasterCard®, Discover® and Amex®).
 You can also select our Direct Pay or Easy Pay Programs to set up worry-free automatic payments.
 Go to My Account and choose whether you want your account balance automatically deducted from your checking account within 10 business days of the service (Direct Pay) or added to your credit card upon statement date (Easy Pay).

 Reading Your Bill

 Billing questions should be directed to the customer service department at the Paraco location printed on your invoice.
 Paraco utilizes a mobile customer management system that will provide you with an invoice immediately upon the completion of your delivery.
-You do have the option of receiving an invoice in the mail if your billing address is different from your delivery address.
+You can receive your invoices via email or located in the My Account.
 At the end of the month, if there is an outstanding balance, you will receive a statement showing all deliveries/services for the month plus any prior balance.

 Delivery ticket: Your account number is located under the word “invoice,” (red type).